Connections#

 Connection(name='New Connection Name')

-In the UI, you can use a Connection in a flow by adding a connector stage and choosing the Connection in the view connection property.
+In the UI, you can use a Connection in a flow by adding a stage that takes a Connection and choosing the Connection in the view connection or connection property.
+For batch flows, this would be any connector stage.

-In the SDK to use a Connection instance you can pass it to the use_connection method of the connector stage.
+In the SDK, to use a Connection instance for batch flows, you can pass it to the StageNode.use_connection() method of the connector stage.

 >>> new_flow = project.create_flow(name='New flow', environment=None, flow_type='batch')